 Ministerial Intervention

-The Department of Home Affairs (Department) advises that only a small number of requests for ministerial intervention are referred to the Minister and an even smaller amount are successful.
+The Department of Home Affairs (Department) advises that only a small number of requests for Ministerial Intervention are referred to the Minister, and an even smaller number are successful.

 Ministerial Intervention is not available in the following circumstances:

-- a tribunal has returned the case to the Department for further consideration and one of the Department’s decision-makers has made a subsequent decision on the case.
+- A tribunal has returned the case to the Department for further consideration, and one of the Department’s decision-makers has subsequently made a decision on the case.

 Examples of Ministerial Intervention: